-- Senior Year - Fall - Meet with college admissions representatives visiting our school - Ask teachers, counselors, coaches, advisors, or other community members to write you a letter of recommendation - Register and take SAT or ACT again (if needed) - WWHS will host ACT test in October - Work on and submit admissions applications (EARLY- August and Sept.) - Revisit your top school choices - Seek and apply for scholarships from a variety of sources - Complete FAFSA (available October 1st) - Spring - Watch the mail for acceptance letters and financial aid award letters - Bring copy to your School Counselor - Choose a school and send in a deposit by the deadline - Apply for scholarships!!! - Continue to work hard in your high school classes.
+- Senior Year - Fall - Meet with college admissions representatives visiting our school - Ask teachers, counselors, coaches, advisors, or other community members to write you a letter of recommendation - Register and take SAT or ACT again (if needed) - Work on and submit admissions applications (EARLY- August and Sept.) - Revisit your top school choices - Seek and apply for scholarships from a variety of sources - Complete FAFSA (available October 1st) - Spring - Watch the mail for acceptance letters and financial aid award letters - Bring copy to your School Counselor - Choose a school and send in a deposit by the deadline - Apply for scholarships!!! - Continue to work hard in your high school classes.